boyu3922/Creative-coding-major-project/README.md

 When the wealth is reduced to the minimum, the screen will randomly appear empty area, symbolising that the wealth is completely consumed by other wealth wheels.

+### **Mouse Click**

+When the user clicks the left mouse button, the star-like shape in the fortune wheel will hide or unhide, symbolising that people can choose to hide or show one's wealth.

 ![Untitled](assets/5a0c7bf3-f543-4d10-b572-329b33be6175.png)

 ### Inspiration - Kaleidoscope